-Discovery & Designation
+Discovery and Designation

 In April 1974, the U.S. Navy's Seaprobe team agreed to assist in confirming the site was Monitor.
-During the expedition, scientists conducted extensive photography of the wreck from which the Naval Intelligence Division created the first photomosaic of the shipwreck.
+During the expedition, scientists conducted extensive photography of the wreck, from which the Naval Intelligence Division created the first photomosaic of the shipwreck.
 With the photomosaic, there was no doubt Monitor had indeed been located.

-After the historic shipwreck's discovery, government officials faced the challenge of finding an applicable law to protect this historic shipwreck from human impacts.
-While some proposed creating a new law specific to the Monitor, Congressman Jones, Sr., of North Carolina's Outer Banks, recommended the use of the recently passed NMSA to protect the wreck lying off the coast of his home state.
+After Monitor’s discovery, government officials faced the challenge of finding an applicable law to protect this historic shipwreck from human impacts.
+While some proposed creating a new law specific to Monitor, Congressman Walter B. Jones Sr. of North Carolina's Outer Banks recommended the use of the recently passed National Marine Sanctuaries Act to protect the wreck lying off the coast of his home state.